Benefits Of Mohs Surgery

 When Will I Know If The Surgery Was Successful?

 Immediately.
-Your skin cancer surgeon in Boardman will let you know of the findings after each tissue sample is examined.
+Your skin cancer surgeon will let you know of the findings after each tissue sample is examined.
 The procedure is complete when all cancerous tissue has been removed from the surgical area.